 Have you ever wondered what great lesson(s) you’re supposed to have learned from cancer?

 After all, this is another cancer expectation that’s out there and continuously perpetuated.
-We’re supposed to learn from and therefore potentially be grateful for the life “detour” that is cancer, are we not?
-(No)
+We’re supposed to learn from, and therefore, potentially be grateful for the life “detour” that is cancer, are we not?
+(Umm.
+No!)

 What about for you?

-Sometimes I wonder if perhaps I’m a slow learner.
-Sometimes I wonder if someone forgot to give me my copy of the, “how to properly do and learn from cancer,” handbook.
-That is sarcasm.
+Sometimes, I wonder if perhaps I’m a slow learner or something.
+Sometimes, I wonder if someone forgot to give me my copy of the, “how to properly do and learn from cancer,” handbook.
+(That is sarcasm.)

 After five years, actually after ten years if I count my mother’s cancer experience, I sometimes feel I should be enlightened about many things by now.
 About what I have no idea.
 I wish I did.
 I really want to know…